Galois Groups in Enumerative Geometry and Applications: Computing Galois Groups

 That a loop around a point of $\ell\cap B$ gives a permutation that is the product of six disjoint 2-cycles is a manifestation of the enriched structure of this enumerative problem; Above a general point of $B$, there are six solutions of multiplicity 2.
 Contrast this with the result of Esterov~\cite{Esterov} from Section~\ref{S:GGsparse} where a single loop around $B$ gave a simple transposition.

-Similar ideas were used to establish Theorem~\ref{Th:Yahl}, except that rather than compute a full witness set for the branch locus, a single point $z\in \ell\cap B$ in a linear section of the branch locus was computed.
-Lifting one loop around $z$ gave a simple transposition, which was sufficient to show that those Fano problems wre full symmetric.
+Similar ideas were used to establish Theorem~\ref{Th:Yahl}, except that rather than compute a full witness set for the branch locus, a single point $z\in B$ of the branch locus was explicitly computed having the property that the fiber over $z$ consists of a single solution of multiplicity 2 and is otherwise smooth.
+Lifting a small loop around such $z$ gives a simple transposition---this was sufficient to show that those Fano problems were full symmetric.

 We mention another method from~\cite{ngalois} involving transitivity.
 Let $\pi\colon X\to Z$ be a branched cover of degree $d$.
 By Proposition~\ref{P:higher_transitivity}, for any $1\leq s\leq d$, $s$-transitivity of the Galois group $\Gal_\pi$ is equivalent to the irreducibility of the variety $X_Z^{(s)}$.
-Numerical irreducible decomposition may be used to determine the (ir)reducibility of $X_Z^{(s)}$ and therby determine whether or not $\Gal_\pi$ is $s$-transitive.
+Numerical irreducible decomposition may be used to determine the (ir)reducibility of $X_Z^{(s)}$ and thereby determine whether or not $\Gal_\pi$ is $s$-transitive.
 Details and an example involving the problem of 27 lines are given in~\cite[Sect.\ 4]{ngalois}.